Searching for heavy Higgs in supersymmetric final states at the LHC: Benchmark scenarios and their features

 \subsubsection{Case-1c :}

 In the final variation of case-1, we change the bino mass parameter to even lower value, $M_1~=~100$ GeV.
 Here we get a bino-like LSP (bino fraction 98.73~\%) and two higgsino state, \textit{viz.} $\lsptwo,\lspthree$ (higgsino fraction 98.53~\%,~99.80~\% respectively).
-As the neutralino nature in this case is more distinct than mixed cases discussed previously, the direct production of pure higgsino state is possible.
+As the neutralinos in this case are pure states as compared to the cases discussed previously, direct production of pure higgsino state is now possible.
 The following decay processes can give rise to mono-X final state topologies, \textit{viz.}

 Here, the $\lsptwo,\lspthree$ can decay to $\lspone$ with rate, $BR(\lsptwo\to\lspone h)\sim 85.93~\%$ and $BR(\lspthree\to\lspone Z)\sim 88.13~\%$.
 The branching ratios of heavy Higgs to electroweakinos are shown in Fig.~\ref{BS:1c}.
 The generic features for this scenario remain the same as in cast-1b, however in this hierarchy, the $\lsptwo$ decays to h while the $\lspthree$ decays to Z final state.